mSvcBench/muBench/Docs/Manual.md

 ### Stochastic-driven benchmarks <!-- omit in toc -->
 For stochastic benchmarks, the user can submit HTTP GET to service `s0` and this request will involve a random set of services according to the calling probabilities specifieed in the `workmodel.json` file.
 ### Trace-driven benchmarks <!-- omit in toc -->
-The Trace-driven bencharks, instead of the stocastic bencharks, allow users to send a trace file to the NGINX API gateway, with the exact sequences of the services to be requested.
+For trace-driven bencharks, the user sends a trace file to the NGINX API gateway, with the exact sequences of the services to be requested.

-The users send an HTTP POST request to the gateway and include, as body, a JSON file that represent the trace.
+The user sends an HTTP POST request to the gateway and includes, as body, a JSON file that represents the trace.
 An example of the structure of the trace file is given below:

 ```json
 {